UliBartels/RSP_final_project/readme_gliu.md

 Note: The map saver command saves two files on your PC.
 You can visualize your map in &ldquo;map.pgm&rdquo;.
 The &ldquo;map.yaml&rdquo; file contains some parameters and the path to your &ldquo;map.pgm&rdquo; file.
 If you want to load your map into rviz, you might want to change your &ldquo;pgm&rdquo; file&rsquo;s path in the &ldquo;yaml&rdquo; file so that rviz can find and load your map correctly.
 You can `Ctrl+C` to stop the `simulation_draw_map.launch` that is running once you save the map.

+## Visulaize the teaming on ignition gazebo and rviz

 1. To launch the simulation with predefined worlds and parameter, you can